My Gear

 Amazon | B&H Photo Review | Sony Australia | Digital Camera Warehouse | DP Preview | My Photos

 This is my complete work-horse lens.
 As I’ve said above, it is on my camera probably 75% of the time.
-I have had both the Sony 24-70 mm f/4.0 as well as the Sony 24-70 mm f/2.8 Mark I, and this lens is smaller, lighter and quicker, and better.
+I have had both the Sony 24-70 mm f/4.0 as well as the Sony 24-70 mm f/2.8 Mark I, and this new lens is smaller, lighter and quicker, and just generally better.

 Sony 70-200 mm f/2.8 II GM